wegowise/heroku-rds/README.md

 ## Planned features

-### Short term

-* rds:import - load a local database dump into the remote database
-* rds:push - export a local database into the remote database

-### Lower priority

 * rds:snapshot - capture a snapshot
 * rds:restore - restore from a snapshot
 * rds:reboot - reboot instance